joinpursuit/AC_4_Web/units/fundamentals/lessons/intro.md

 7. Install Visual Studio Code by going to [https://code.visualstudio.com/](https://code.visualstudio.com/) And clicking on the download link for macOS.

-8. Drag the downloaded file into your `applications` folder to install it.
+8. Drag the downloaded file into your `applications` folder.
+A pop up will appear - click `authenticate`, then enter the user name and password for your machine.

 ## Logic Puzzles